koshakji/DIContainer.swift/README.md

 - `eagerSingleton`: A singleton that's initialized and stored in the container and returned as-is whenever requested.

-- `lazySingleton`: A singleton that's initialized when first requested. the initialization can make use of other dependencies in the container.
+- `lazySingleton`: A singleton that's initialized when first requested.

 - `transient`: A new object is initialized whenever requested.

-The initialization can make use of other dependencies in the container.
+- `cached`: A new object is initialized and cached when first requested.
+Can be reset at any time to force next `resolve`s to re-initialized the object.

+All initializations (factories) get passed the DIContainer that's resolving the dependency